 This two semester course for Juniors and Seniors covers the purpose of accounting, to accumulate and report on financial information about the performance, financial activities, and cash flows of a business.
 This information is then used to reach decisions about how to manage the business, or invest in it, or lend money to it.
 Accounting class will cover the complete accounting cycle, for proprietorships, partnerships and corporations.
 Other items covered are the accounting equation, general journal and multi-journal accounting, accounts receivable and payable ledgers and calculating corporation income tax.
 Many of the assignments will be completed using Google sheets on their Chromebooks.

-Teacher: Lorna Cook Grade Level: 11- 12 Academic Credit: 2
+Note: Due to scheduling and staffing, this course may not be available every year.
+Teacher: To Be Determined Grade Level: 11-12 Academic Credit: 2